ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks-blogpost1.md

 Had shawarma today at the market.
 Later spent the entire afternoon working on GSD assignment.
 Video chatted with mom and dad.
 Gonna continue working on schoolworks.

 ![](https://raw.githubusercontent.com/rywjhzd/rywjhzd.github.io/master/images/blog/2019-09-21.jpg)

+## I really don't wanna work on Sunday
+### September 22, 2019

+Worked on PSF and BPH today.
+Started to learn how to create a database using Python from some videos and online tutorials.
+Still need to the research paper more.